7 Customer Retention Rate Statistics For eCommerce Stores

 Low retention directly impacts your bottom line.
 Acquiring new customers costs five to seven times more than retaining existing ones, making poor retention an expensive problem for marketers.

-Customer behavior analysis often reveals that low retention stems from poor post-purchase experiences, underwhelming products, or ineffective ecommerce customer experience strategies.
+Customer behavior analysis often reveals that low retention stems from poor post-purchase experiences, underwhelming products, or ineffective customer experience strategies.

 The good news is that retention rates can improve with focused attention.
 Identifying what drives customers away is the first step toward implementing effective solutions.